bmaunde/guidelines/connector-integration-guide.md

 ##### Response Payload
 Response Payloads are currently only expected to be in JSON format.
+The expected content-type is

 If the processing of a request was successful, the HTTP status code is sufficient.
 If the request is for retrieval of data, then the payload will contain the requested data.